-We have identified a material weakness in our internal controls over financial reporting for the fiscal year ended November 30, 2022, in connection with the documentation of the analysis and relating to the monitoring of certain conditions and covenants included in the This control failure caused ineffective controls over the Marathon Credit Facility. assessment of going concern uncertainty, including the underlying financial data and assumptions supporting the forecasted financial information utilized to prepare projected cash flows and liquidity requirements to comply with some of the covenants in the Marathon Credit Facility.
-The Corporation's management team has initiated and continues to implement remediation measures designed to ensure that control deficiencies contributing to the material weakness are remediated, such that these controls are designed, implemented and operating efficiently.
-While the Corporation expects these remediation measures to be completed in the fiscal year 2023, it cannot be certain when the remediation will be completed.
-If the Corporation fails to fully remediate this material weakness or fails to maintain effective internal controls in the future, it could result in a material misstatement of the Corporation's financial statements, which could cause investors to lose confidence in the Corporation's financial statements and cause the trading price of its Common Shares to decline.
+We have identified a material weakness in our internal controls over financial reporting for the fiscal year ended November 30, 2022, in connection with the documentation of the analysis and relating to the monitoring of certain conditions and covenants included in the Marathon Credit Agreement.
+This control failure caused ineffective controls over the assessment of going concern uncertainty, including the underlying financial data and assumptions supporting the forecasted financial information utilized to prepare projected cash flows and liquidity requirements to comply with some of the covenants in the Marathon Credit Agreement.
+The Corporation's management team has implemented remediation measures designed to ensure that control deficiencies contributing to the material weakness are remediated, such that these controls are designed, implemented and operating efficiently.
+While the Corporation succeeded in implementing remediation measures in the fiscal year ended November 30, 2023, there can be no assurance that we will not identify other material weakness in our internal controls over financial reporting for the fiscal year ended November 30, 2024, and beyond.
+If the Corporation fails to maintain effective internal controls in the future, it could result in a material misstatement of the Corporation's financial statements, which could cause investors to lose confidence in the Corporation's financial statements and cause the trading price of its Common Shares to decline.

 We regularly review and update our internal controls, disclosure controls and procedures, and corporate governance policies.
-In addition, we are required under Canadian securities laws to report annually on our internal control over financial reporting.
+In addition, we are required under securities laws to report annually on our internal control over financial reporting.
 We are not currently required, and do not, obtain an audit of our internal controls over financial reporting.
 Any system of internal controls, however well designed and operated, is based in part on certain assumptions and can provide only reasonable, not absolute, assurances that the objectives of the system are met.